 Waterfall fans should head out to the falls of Kachanh and Ka Tieng.
 Both the falls and Yeak Laom can be accessed on foot or pedal power from Ban Lung.
-For the more adventurous, there's a few more waterfalls out into the open country.
+For the more adventurous, there are a few more waterfalls out into the open country.
 The journey will take you through villages that see very few visitors where you'll be the centre of attention.
 A vehicle will be required to access these.
 For a truly memorable outing, rent a dirt bike and get...well...dirty.

-The Virachey National Park 37 kilometres north-east of Ban Lung is a mountainous jungle which has yet to be fully explored.
+The Virachey National Park 37 kilometres north-east of Ban Lung is a mountainous jungle that has yet to be fully explored.
 With an office in the centre of town, the Ministry of Environment is the one to contact regarding access to the park.

 - In the 1960s the Khmer Rouge built its headquarters in the province

 - Excessive bomb dropping in the Vietnam War devastated the region